onaygizem/bowling/README.md

 npm run test
 ```
 ### **Things that can be improved**
-- Error checks can be added for user input. (example: if user entered the correct data)
+- Error checks can be added for user input. (example: if user entered higher than 10 scores in a frame)
 - Negative test cases can be added to test if error cases are handled successfully.